lucid-kv/lucid/README.md

 ## Introduction

-Lucid is currently in a development stage but we want to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and a lot of features.
+Lucid is currently in a development stage but we want to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and more.

 <a href="#azure_deploy" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png" height="32" />